 No own this (call, apply & bind won’t work as expected)

 The value of this in the arrow function is determined at the time of declaration and never changes.
-So call
+So call, apply, bind cannot change the value of the arrow function this.

 Comments